This is a cursory review of all the indexing search engines I have been able to find.

 - Anoox: Results are few and irrelevant; fails to find any results for basic terms.
 Allows site submission.
 It’s also a lightweight social network and claims to be powered by its users, letting members vote on listings to alter rankings.

-- Plumb: Almost all queries return no results; when this happens, it loads Google’s Custom Search scripts from
+- Plumb: Almost all queries return no results; when this happens, it falls back to Google.
+It’s fairly transparent about the fallback process, but I’m concerned about how it does this: it loads Google’s Custom Search scripts from

 cse.google.com onto the page to do a client-side Google search.
 This can be mitigated by using a browser addon to block

 cse.google.com from loading any scripts.
 Plumb claims that this is a temporary measure while its index grows, and they’re planning on getting rid of this.
-Allows submitting URLs, but requires solving an hCaptcha; as of 2021-03-20, the hCaptcha is broken (missing sitekey).
+Allows submitting URLs, but requires solving an hCaptcha.
 This engine is very new; hopefully as it improves, it could graduate from this section.
 Its Chief Product Officer previously founded the Gibiru search engine which shares the same affiliates and (for now) the same index; the indexes will diverge with time.

 These indexing search engines don’t have a Google-like “ask me anything” endgame; they’re trying to do something different.